viebel/modern-cljs/doc/tutorial-14.md

 In the [latest tutorial][1] we were able to reach the following decent
 objectives:

-* follow the Don't Repeat Yourself (DRY) principle by sharing the rules of the `Login Form` validation that are common between the server-side and the client-side code.
-To reach this result we used the [Valip][2] library and the `:crossovers` build option of [lein-cljsbuild][3];
+* follow the Don't Repeat Yourself (DRY) principle by sharing the code of the `Login Form` validators that are commons between the server-side and the client-side;
 * adhere to the progressive enhancement strategy by defining and remotising a server-side only validator.
-To reach this result we used [Valip][2] and [Shoreleave][4] libraries.

 To complete the use of the `Login Form` as a reference sample for our long journey in the CLJS/CLJ land, we need to fill few residual gaps.

 # Introduction

-In this tutorial we're going to add to the `modern-cljs` project some kind of security.
+In this tutorial we're going to fill two residual gaps for completing kind of security.
 To face this new topic, which again is crossing the border between the client and the server, we'll use the [Friend][5] library.
 Useless to say that had been donated to us by